PetitPandaRoux/log_analysis/README.md

 This project is a training project from udacity full-stack nanodegree program.
 It shows a plain report(output.txt) of a fictionnal database in postgreSQL.
+The database contain information about a website like articles, number of views on articles, error status etc.
+The report make queries to the database to extrat 3 informations :

+- What are the most reads articles
+- Who are the most widely read author,
+- On what day, do the website have more than 1% 404 connection error.

 ## Getting started